 What is Auvibel?

-Auvibel is the management organisation that collects and redistributes the private copying remuneration in Belgium to the rights holders (within the cultural and creative sector).
+Auvibel is the copyright management organisation that collects and redistributes the private copying remuneration in Belgium to the rights holders (in the cultural and creative field).

 Legal framework: exception to the exclusive right

-To copy those works, you normally always need the permission of the creator or rights holder.
-This is because authors of literary or artistic works have the exclusive right to copy or permit copying of their creations in any way or form (Book XI “Intellectual Property” of the Economic Code Law).
+To copy those works, you would normally always need the permission of the creator or rights holder.
+In fact, they possess the exclusive right to copy or allow a copy of their creations in any way or form whatsoever (Book XI “Intellectual Property” of the Economic Code).

 So the private copying exception serves an important double purpose.
 It gives you, as a consumer, the freedom to make copies for your own use of all your favourite content (*that you have legally obtained), as well as ensuring at the same time that the rights holders receive a compensation with the private copying remuneration.